Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-2.md

 Standard epic wondrous items are described below.

-**Amulet of Epic Natural Armor:** This amulet toughens the wearer's body and flesh, giving him or her an enhancement bonus to his or her natural armor of +6 or higher, depending on the type of amulet.
+### Amulet of Epic Natural Armor
+This amulet toughens the wearer's body and flesh, giving him or her an enhancement bonus to his or her natural armor of +6 or higher, depending on the type of amulet.